typelead/sbt-eta/README.md

 1. Create a standard Scala/SBT project using your favorite method.

+2. Initialize new Eta project one of two ways:

+   1. Manual:

-2. Create the `src/main/eta` folder.
+      1. Create the `src/main/eta` folder.

-3. Run `etlas init` inside that folder to initialize an Etlas project.
+      2. Run `etlas init` inside that folder to initialize an Etlas project.

+   2. Automatically with sbt command:

+      1. Run `eta-init` command in `sbt`, e.g. `sbt eta-init`.

+      2. New Eta project initialized in the `src/main/eta` folder.

 4. Write Scala/Eta code to perform your task.